Yajeshchandra/tb3/README.md

 git clone <repo_url>
 ```

+After downloading the repository, navigate to the turtlebot3_simulations/turtlebot3_gazebo/Dataset/worlds/hospital
+Create a models folder and unzip models_part*.zip into it.

 ## Usage

 0. Source the ROS environment and set the environment variables (Do this step for every terminal you open):